Date: Wed 17 Feb 2021

 my trail from all of them.

-This riddle appears on folio 130v of The Exeter Book.
+Notes: This riddle appears on folio 130v of The Exeter Book.

 The above Old English text is based on this edition: Elliott van Kirk Dobbie and George Philip Krapp, eds, The Exeter Book, Anglo-Saxon Poetic Records 3 (New York: Columbia University Press, 1936), page 243.